 Here’s what we learned: The warehouse where Beckett and Vikram tracked the drugs is owned by a shell corporation in the Caymen Islands.
 The articles of incorporation were written up in 1999 by Brown, who at the time was working for a major corporate law firm.
 A short time later, he gave it all up to work as a public defender.
 That gives him access to a boatload of drug dealers and other henchmen to pass instructions to and from the inside and outside.
 Or so we think that’s the case.

 There’s a takeaway in this investigation… who else thinks the 1999 connection isn’t just a random year just tossed out there?
 Given the significance the year has in Beckett’s history, that’s probably not a coincidence.
-In writing, a major plot point that like is there for a reason.
+In writing, a major plot point like that is there for a reason.
 Maybe we’ll find out who Brown truly is… a foe or a friend?